Ian's Retro Museum

 Also known as controllers

-Did you waggle any of these back in the day, and how many did you break while furiously waggling them playing Daley Thompson's Decathalon?
+Did you waggle or button-bash any of these back in the day, and how many did you break while furiously waggling them playing Daley Thompson's Decathalon?

 I broke a few of the C16 Plus/4 joysticks with their silly Mini DIN style connectors